Available in Español

 Example 3 – A nominee provides strategic leadership to racial justice, LGBTQ justice movements and/or efforts to combat antisemitism.
 They may not be on the frontlines of the work, but they provide crucial advice about long-term strategy.

 HOW AWARDEES ARE SELECTED

 STEP 1: Potential awardees can nominate themselves or be nominated by others using the form below.
 Nominations will be accepted until 5pm on May 31st.
 All applicants from the prior Brilliance Awards are automatically considered and do not require a new nomination.
 Given our limited staff capacity, we will not be able to respond individually to each nomination.

-STEP 3: The Brilliance Awards Review Selection Committee reviews all nominations and ranks nominees using the rubric linked here.
+STEP 2: The Brilliance Awards Review Selection Committee reviews all nominations and ranks nominees using the rubric linked here.
 Tzedek staff may reach out to nominees for additional information, if needed.

 For more information about the Brilliance Awards, please review the Frequently Asked Questions (FAQs)